Prosecutors seek trial for former Atlantia execs over 2018 bridge collapse - sources

 The road bridge, operated by Atlantia’s motorway unit Autostrade per l’Italia, collapsed in the port city of Genoa on Aug.
 14, 2018, killing 43 people and laying bare the dire state of Italy’s crumbling infrastructure.

-Prosecutors have also asked for Autostrade, engineering unit SPEA, former SPEA boss Antonino Galatà, and former transport ministry officials to be sent to trial, the sources said.
+Prosecutors have also asked for Autostrade and engineering unit SPEA to be sent for trial.
+The 59 defendants include former SPEA boss Antonino Galatà and former transport ministry officials, the sources said.

 The court will now set a date for the start of preliminary hearings, at the end of which a judge will decide whether to accept the prosecutors’ request.